mickaelandrieu/docs-1/doc/developer-documentation/components/event_listener.md

 By convention `BackBee` transforms ClassContent class path to event name.
 Let's take a look at our events files.

-According to our `event.yml`, the `article.article.render` event will be triggered when the content `ClassContent/Article/Article.yml` is about the be rendered whereas the 'social.facebook.prerender' will be triggered *before* the content `ClassContent/Social/Facebook.yml` was rendered.
+According to our `event.yml`, the `article.article.render` event will be triggered when the content `ClassContent/Article/Article.yml` is about to be rendered whereas the 'social.facebook.prerender' will be triggered *before* the content `ClassContent/Social/Facebook.yml` is rendered.
-`*.render`  and `*.prerender` are events triggered by the `Renderer` object.
+`*.render`  and `*.prerender` are events dispatched during the rendering of pahe.
 Bellow is the list of all the Renderer events.

 - `*.prerender` : is triggered *before* the content is being rendered;